ambaradan/docsmarker/init.md

 The script sets up the configuration and environment required to use the rocks.nvim plugin in Neovim.
 Specifically, it performs the following operations:

 - **Specifies the installation path of rocks.nvim**:
 Using the function *vim.fs.joinpath()* sets the variable *install_location* with the installation path of *rocks.nvim*.
-The folder is derived with the use of the *vim.fn.stdpath("data")* function, which provides the standard path used by Neovim to configure data.
+Derived with the use of the *vim.fn.stdpath("data")* function, this folder provides the standard path used by Neovim to configure data.
 - **Set rocks.nvim configuration options:**
 Create the *rocks_config* table with the *rocks_path* option set to *install_location* and set the global variable *vim.g.rocks_nvim* to the *rocks_config* table.
 - **Configure lua package path:**
-Two paths are added to the *package.path* variable, which allows Neovim to find lua modules installed by *rocks.nvim*.
+There are two paths added to the *package.path* variable, which allows Neovim to find lua modules installed by *rocks.nvim*.
 - **Configure the path to the C package:**
 Adds two paths to the *package.cpath* variable, which allows Neovim to find ==C== modules (e.g., *parser tree-sitters*) installed by *rocks.nvim*.
 - **Adds rocks.nvim to the runtime path:**